dz-ai/React-shop-project/README.md

 #### A simple shop with fake store api catalog for products.

 It includes:
-Cart, User Login Option, and Submit Order Action.
+Cart | User Login Option | Submit Order Action.
-the front end build with react library and the server side with node.js and express library use mongoDB as database and mongoose library to connect them.
+the front end build with react library and the server side with node.js and express library,
+use mongoDB as database and mongoose library to connect them.

 ## Front End
 #### the shopping cart: